If your question is not covered by this FAQ or the paper submission instructions, please contact us.

 May I submit papers which are under review somewhere else?

 No. Submissions to the conference must be original work.
 Submissions cannot have been published or accepted in a journal or conference proceedings, nor presented at another conference.
 Further, submissions must not be concurrently under consideration for publication or presentation elsewhere.
-If your paper has previously been published as a working paper or a pre-print, you will be asked to describe this as part of the submission process.

 May I add/delete co-authors after my paper is accepted?